OhadCohen97/Face-Mask-Detection-Deep-Neural-Network-Triple-Solution/README.md

    <li>
     <h2>Networks and Architecture</h2>
-  <li> <b>The first configuration</b> was built by from end to end, the architecture used in this configuration is CNN- Convolutional Neural Network which consists of several layers that implement feature extraction, and then classification.
+  <li> <b>The first configuration</b> was built by from end to end, the architecture used in this configuration is CNN-Convolutional Neural Network which consists of several layers that implement feature extraction, and then classification.
     The CNN model:<img src="Images/CNN_model2.jpg" width="1000px">
       <p></p>
      CNN layers:<img src="Images/CNN_model1.png" width="1000px">